 - Have you ever heard of [the trademark] with regard to [the context]?

-- (If “yes” above:) Do you associate [the trademark] with one company, more than one company, or no company?
+- (If “yes” above:) Do you associate [the trademark] with [products] from one company, more than one company, no company, or you don't know?

 - (If “one company” above:) What company do you associate with [the trademark]?

 - Secondary meaning exists if respondents associate the trademark or trade dress with only one company.